 - The O-train, V-Train, S-Train, DMZ-Train, A-Train and Westgold-Train tourist trains

-This pass also includes discounts on first-class tickets for certain journeys as well as free or discounted entry into museums country-wide.
+This pass also includes discounts on first-class tickets for certain journeys and free or discounted entry into museums country-wide.

 Guide Books and Further Reading

-- The Korea Lonely Planet has recently been updated and is a great addition to travels throughout the country
+- The Korea Lonely Planet has recently been updated and is a great addition to travel throughout the country.

 - Read ‘Korea: The Impossible Country’ for further insight into Korea’s substantial economic and political growth.
 This book charts the rise of Korea as one of the best success stories of the post-war period and how it rose from the ashes and out of the shadows of Japan and China.

-- A fan of K Pop and keen to know how Korean Pop became a worldwide sensation?
-‘The Birth of Korean Cool: How One Nation Is Conquering the World Through Pop Culture’ is a fun look at how “a really uncool country became cool”.
+- Are you a fan of K Pop and keen to know how Korean Pop became a worldwide sensation?
+‘The Birth of Korean Cool: How One Nation Is Conquering the World Through Pop Culture’ is a fun look at how (to quote the book) “a really uncool country became cool”.

 Book a Hotel in Korea